benbalter/benbalter.github.com/_posts/2021-09-01-how-i-re-over-engineered-my-home-network.md

 ### Conclusion

-If you're looking to implement a similar set up (or do and find ways to improve it), you can find all the configuration files references above (and more!) over at [benbalter/pi-hole-cloudflared-docker-compose-ansible-caddy](https://github.com/benbalter/pi-hole-cloudflared-docker-compose-ansible-caddy) on GitHub.

 The two-dozen or so clients on my home network generate around 125,000 DNS queries a day on average, of which, about 50% are blocked by the PiHole and a handful more might be blocked by Cloudflare's filtering.
 Surprisingly, the move to Docker actually seemed to improved performance (I was worried about overhead) with a 0-5% average load and DNS response times generally around 20ms.

 Eighteen months since [I originally over-engineered my home network](https://ben.balter.com/2020/12/04/over-engineered-home-network-for-privacy-and-security/), ads remain rare, false positives are still low, and I've learned a lot about many of the behind-the-scenes technologies we've come to take for granted every day.

+If you're looking to implement a similar set up (or do and find ways to improve it), you can find all the configuration files references above (and more!) over at [benbalter/pi-hole-cloudflared-docker-compose-ansible-caddy](https://github.com/benbalter/pi-hole-cloudflared-docker-compose-ansible-caddy) on GitHub.
+Now that my privacy- and security-centric home network is codified as code, pull requests are welcome!

 [^1]: While pihole offers `armv7`/`armvf` (what the Raspberry Pi identifies as under the latest version of Raspberry OS) docker images, cloudflared does not, meaning you'll need to build cloudflared yourself.
 Unlike compiling from source and endless dependency drama, with a simple `docker build` and a few minute patience, you should be good to go.